Police-Data-Accessibility-Project/scrapers/README.md

 ## Approving scrapers
 We require that scrapers be reviewed to meet our [legal guidelines](https://pdap-docs.readthedocs.io/en/latest/volunteers/resources/legal_restrictions.html).
 Checking that scrapers comply with our legal requirements is top priority. **Approve working legal scrapers.**

 1. Review the scraper for [legal risk](https://pdap-docs.readthedocs.io/en/latest/volunteers/resources/legal_restrictions.html).
-2. Test the scraper yourself to see whether it works.
-3. If it works, **approve it**.
+This is the most important approval criteria.
+2. Does the sample data look sane and accurate?
+Is it legal?
+If so, approve it!
-4. Make a comment if you have style suggestions.
+3. Make a comment if you have style suggestions.
 Better, share your skills by making a commit to their branch!

 ## Structure
 Stick to the format of `USA/$STATE/$COUNTY/$RECORD_TYPE`.
 If there are state-level records being scraped, use `USA/$STATE/_State/$RECORD_TYPE`.
 Use underscores rather than spaces or dashes.